+As we approach the end of 2021, a year shaped by the many challenges of living through a pandemic, we may find ourselves wanting to give a bit differently this holiday season.
 In most Buddhist traditions, the winter solstice is not a time for presents wrapped in paper with big bows on top.
-While there are Buddhist cultures with gift-giving conventions—such as in Japanese etiquette—the practices of donating alms or offerings is much more widespread.
+While there are Buddhist cultures with gift-giving conventions—such as in Japanese etiquette—the practice of donating alms or offerings is much more widespread.
 But for those of us living in the West, ’tis the season for trading tokens of gratitude.
 So how can we give gifts in a Buddhist way?

 An article in Tricycle’s Winter 2007 issue, “Gifts That Keep Giving” by Joan Duncan Oliver, provides an answer: give compassionately.
 Oliver suggests that we purchase gifts that are ethically sourced, environmentally conscious, and help someone in need—in other words, they relieve suffering instead of creating it.

 One approach is to give to a charity in someone else’s name, and there are many excellent organizations to choose from (see below).
 But for those times when we’re expected to hand out gifts (at the annual office Secret Santa, for instance), here is a selection of ways to give in the Buddhist spirit.